duniter/duniter/doc/UCP.md

 Typically, such a node will a have the following flow to initiate its currency:

 * New PGP keys received
-* New Regitrations received - checked with keys
 * New Votes received - amendment is promoted

 This cycle will then repeat to the will of its currency members.